Just For Fun

 - Learn the history of several classical composers, with information about their composing styles.

 - Stream a short performance from Lincoln Center’s #ConcertsforKids, such as The String Queens or La Mezcla.

 - The Kennedy Center presents a performance of Andes Manta, musicians and natives of the Ecuadorian Andes.

 - Explore live as well as thousands of recorded dance and musical performances from the Kennedy Center of Performing Arts.

-- Listen to a virtual concert by the talented students from Berklee College of Music’s #Berklee Anywhere concert series, like this cover of “Stuck with U.”
+- Listen to the talented students from Berklee College of Music’s #Berklee Anywhere concert series, like this cover of “Stuck with U.”

 - Watch and listen to the full concert, “The Music of Miles Davis---Jazz at Lincoln Center Orchestra with Wynton Marsalis.”